About Richard Hayes

 The History

-On March 10, 2010 Rich went in to the have the tumor removed in what was supposed to be a procedure that would last about an hour.
-5 hours later, the surgeon had removed the salivary gland, some lymph nodes, and the left facial nerve as these all were infected with cancer.
-The removal of the nerve resulted in the left side of Rich’s face being paralyzed and an incision that goes from above his left ear to the mid-point of his neck.
+On March 10, 2010, Rich went in to have the tumor removed in what was supposed to be a procedure that would last about an hour.
+5 hours later, the surgeon had removed the salivary gland, some lymph nodes, and the left facial nerve, as these all were infected with cancer.
+The removal of the nerve resulted in the left side of Rich’s face being paralyzed and an incision that goes from above his left ear to the midpoint of his neck.

 The Present

-Rich had a PET scan of his hole body, “Head to toe” in Rich’s terms, done Wednesday, March 17, 2010 to see if there was any remaining cancer in his body.
-On Friday, March 19th, 2010 he was given the results.
-The good news: there was some remaining cancer and it was ONLY contained in the neck and head.
+Rich had a PET scan of his whole body, “head to toe” in Rich’s terms, done Wednesday, March 17, 2010, to see if there was any remaining cancer in his body.
+On Friday, March 19th, 2010, he was given the results.
+The good news: there was some remaining cancer, and it was ONLY contained in the neck and head.
 The bad news: It was in the neck and the head.
 The type of cancer is Carcinoma Ex Pleomorphic Adenoma.
 Of that 5% above where the tumor might be something, this is 1% of that 5% that get this type of cancer.
-In other words – this is EXTREMELY rare.
+In other words, this is EXTREMELY rare.
 This is stage 4 cancer because of how much it has spread and the size of the original tumor.

-In a consultation with the original surgeon yesterday, March 22, 2010 it was decided that Rich would have surgery TODAY, March 23, 2010 at 1:30 p.m.
-The procedure is called a “Neck Ectomy”.
-As a part of this procedure, Rich will have all lymph nodes on the left side of his neck removed along with all muscles which contain the cancer.
+In a consultation with the original surgeon yesterday, March 22, 2010, it was decided that Rich would have surgery TODAY, March 23, 2010, at 1:30 p.m.
+The procedure is called a “neck ectomy.”
+As a part of this procedure, Rich will have all lymph nodes on the left side of his neck removed along with all muscles that contain the cancer.

 The Message

 Very directly Rich stated, “God is in control and I am not.
 I always have believed that but until you go through something like this, it is hard to make it real.
 Romans 8:18-28 , in a nutshell, states that our present sufferings are nothing compared to the glory that will one day be revealed to us in Heaven.
-The Holy Spirit will help us in our moment of weakness and all things work for the good of those who love him and have been called according to his purpose.
+The Holy Spirit will assist us during our times of weakness, and everything will work for the benefit of those who love him and have been called according to his purpose.
 I’d be lying if I didn’t say I was afraid or upset.
 I am also very excited.
-I know that sounds like a weird word to use right now because we have no clue as to what lies on the other side of this and that is what is exciting”
+I know that sounds like a weird word to use right now because we have no clue as to what lies on the other side of this and that is what is exciting.”

 Rich was very upbeat and cannot wait to see how God will be glorified through all of this, no matter what the end result may be.

 His hope and faith in God are only strengthened when he looks back at how God revealed to Rich that he was to start a business that would help ministries.
 Today, 9 years later, one third of Digital Lightbridge‘s business is giving their services to ministries FREE OF CHARGE!
-A little over 2 years ago God very clearly sent a message to the Hayes family that their son Chandler was to go on a mission trip Australia.
-Through lots of prayer, Rich and Lisa were able to release their 12 year old son to God, allowing Chandler to grow closer to the Lord and assist in ministering to the Australian people.
-Then, 15 months ago while praying and asking “What’s next?”, God gave a foster son to Rich and Lisa, allowing them to pour out their hearts to a little boy who so badly needed the type of love that on Rich, Lisa, and the boys could give to him.
+A little over 2 years ago, God very clearly sent a message to the Hayes family that their son Chandler was to go on a mission trip to Australia.
+Through lots of prayer, the Hayes family was able to release their 12-year-old son to God, allowing Chandler to grow closer to the Lord and assist in ministering to the Australian people.
+Then, 15 months ago, while praying and asking, “What’s next?”, God gave a foster son to the Hayes family, allowing them to pour out their hearts to a little boy who so badly needed the type of love that the Hayes family could give to him.
 Rich has seen God do amazing things in his life and expects nothing less through this!

 The Wrap Up